 b. by end of ESTES membership

-6.4.1.
+6.5.1.
 The Executive Board is chaired by the President.
-The President manages ESTES internally in accordance with the bylaws.
-The Past President will manage ESTES if the President cannot be present.
+The Past President will chair the Executive Board if the President cannot be present.
 The President Elect will manage ESTES if the President and the Past President cannot be present.

-6.4.5.
-Meetings of the Executive Board shall be convoked by the President, in case of its permanent inability to act accordingly by any other member of the Executive Board.
+6.5.5.
+Meetings of the Executive Board shall be convoked by the President or any other member of the Executive Board acting on his/her behalf.
 Members shall be invited in writing (e-mail sufficient).
 Decisions of the Executive Board are passed by unanimity of votes of all Executive Board members present .
 If unanimity cannot be achieved, the decision is postponed to the next Executive Board meeting.
 In this meeting, the majority of votes of all Executive Board members present will decide.
 The President will have a casting vote when a decision is hung.
 A quorum is not required.

-6.5.
-The Executive Board is responsible for the implementation of the aims of ESTES and is especially responsible for the following tasks:
+6.6.
+The Executive Board is responsible for the implementation of the objectives of ESTES and is especially responsible for the following tasks:

 7. Advisory Council